Chat Moss, Foresters Field, Peatland Restoration, Manchester

 Delivered in collaboration with Natural England

-As the appointed contractor, we were proud to deliver a sensitive and technically complex peatland restoration scheme at Foresters Field, a site that once formed part of the extensive Chat Moss lowland raised bog.
-Historically used for horticultural turf production, the site had undergone significant changes due to drainage, peat extraction, and ploughing, which fragmented the peat body and disrupted its natural hydrology.
+We were proud to deliver a technically complex peatland restoration scheme at Foresters Field, part of the historic Chat Moss lowland raised bog.
+Former horticultural turf production had fragmented the peat and disrupted its natural hydrology.
+Working closely with Natural England, we implemented targeted interventions to restore water retention and support long-term peatland recovery.

 restoration